We are UK Solicitors

 Whilst it may seem obvious that whichever lawyer you instruct needs to know the law of the country that you are dealing with it may be less obvious that your legal representative also needs to understand the law of your home country and the interaction between the two sets of laws.
-There is an interaction between the two countries whether you like it or not and this cannot be ignored.
+There will be interaction between the two countries and this cannot be ignored.
 Therefore there is a distinct advantage to having a law firm who understands both sets of laws to represent you.

 There are several different ways in which having a lawyer who understands both sets of laws is an advantage;

-•Litigation – we understand which jurisdiction should apply to litigation and also what the issues are with cross-border litigation and enforcement.
-We will not push you to go down a particular route just because that suits us.
+- Litigation – we understand which jurisdiction should apply to litigation and also what the issues are with cross-border litigation and enforcement.

-•Probate – we understand how to explain to the authorities abroad what the situation is in the UK in order to
+- Probate – we understand how to explain to the authorities abroad what the situation is in the UK

-Most foreign lawyers cannot do this and will perhaps encourage you to do something that may be perfectly sensible in their country but may cause you a problem back home.
+Most foreign lawyers lack this depth of understanding which may result in a strategy which encourages you to do something that may be perfectly sensible in their country but may cause you a problem back home.
 You need a legal team that can look at the transaction as a whole.
-We obviously understand the laws of the various countries that we deal with but also have the advantage of understand UK law and therefore know how the two interact.

 We are used to dealing with British clients

 Because we specialise in providing legal services to British clients we are used to dealing with them.
-We know what sorts of questions they will expect to be answered.
-We know what they are looking for and what their priorities are.
-We know what worries them and how they wish to be dealt with.
+This allows us the knowledge of the sorts of questions clients expect to be answered, what they are looking for in their Solicitor and what their priorities are.

 Foreign lawyers may be used to dealing with British clients but may not understand what they are used to.
-The reports that they provide on a purchase, for example, may be extremely limited and may in fact be limited to something like “the contract is OK to sign” rather than explaining what the contract says and what the effect of it is.
+The reports that they provide on a property purchase, for example, may be extremely limited and may in fact be limited to comments such as “the contract is OK to sign” rather than explaining what the contract says and what the effect of it is.

 We are based in the UK